RenePillay03/InternCareer/README.md

 Table of Contents:

-Data Exploration
+1. Data Exploration

-Trend Analysis
+2. Trend Analysis

-Audience Study
+3. Audience Study

-Performance Metrics
+4. Performance Metrics

-Content Categories
+5. Content Categories

-Brands and Collaborations
+6. Brands and Collaborations

-Benchmarking
+7. Benchmarking

-Details
+8. Content Recommendations
+9. Summary of Analysis Results

 1 - Data Exploration

-Loads the dataset and provides an overview of its structure.
+- Loads the dataset and provides an overview of its structure.
-Explores the first 5 rows of the dataset.
+- Explores the first 5 rows of the dataset.
-Checks for missing data and explores basic statistics.
+- Checks for missing data and explores basic statistics.
-Visualizes outliers using scatter plots and box plots.
+- Visualizes outliers using scatter plots and box plots.

 2 - Trend Analysis

-Identifies trends among top YouTube streamers.
+- Identifies trends among top YouTube streamers.
-Creates visualizations for categories and performance metrics.
+- Creates visualizations for categories and performance metrics.
-Analyzes correlations between subscribers, likes, and comments.
+- Analyzes correlations between subscribers, likes, and comments.

 3 - Audience Study

-Studies audience distribution by country.
+- Studies audience distribution by country.
-Visualizes the distribution of audiences by country.
+- Visualizes the distribution of audiences by country.
-Explores regional preferences for content categories using heatmaps.
+- Explores regional preferences for content categories using heatmaps.

 4 - Performance Metrics

-Calculates and visualizes average performance metrics.
+- Calculates and visualizes average performance metrics.
-Displays average subscribers, visits, likes, and comments.
+- Displays average subscribers, visits, likes, and comments.

 5 - Content Categories

-Explores the distribution of content categories.
+- Explores the distribution of content categories.
-Identifies categories with exceptional performance metrics.
+- Identifies categories with exceptional performance metrics.

 6 - Brands and Collaborations

-Cleans the data and visualizes the relationship between performance metrics and brand collaborations.
+- Cleans the data and visualizes the relationship between performance metrics and brand collaborations.
-Calculates correlation coefficients.
+- Calculates correlation coefficients.

 7 - Benchmarking

-Performs benchmarking by comparing content creators' performance against average values.
+- Performs benchmarking by comparing content creators' performance against average values.

 8 - Content Recommendations